Photo: Agathe Bernard

 Tell us a little about yourself!

 This is who I am.
-I LOVE exploring in nature, travelling to new places, and coming home at the end of the day with that wild hair only a day in the outdoors can give.
+I LOVE exploring in nature, traveling to new places, and coming home at the end of the day with that wild hair only a day in the outdoors can give.

 You can find me on any given day enjoying the outdoors in and around the Rockies and Golden.
-Since moving here I’ve learned how to ski and mountain bike so I’ll likely be out doing one of these things when I’m not shooting weddings.
+Since moving here I’ve learned how to ski and mountain bike, I’ll likely be out doing one of these things when I’m not shooting weddings.
 Sitting down at the end of the day at my local brewery and hitting up the taco truck after an adventure is my idea of a day well spent.

 Photo: Jena Lee Photography